 The screenshot you take is copied to your clipboard instead of being saved as a file on your computer.
 You can paste the screenshot into any application that supports image files by clicking the “Paste” button or by pressing Ctrl+V.

-If you have Redstone 5’s new Clipboard History feature enabled, you can press Windows+V to view a history of the screenshots you’ve taken, along with any other items you’ve copied to your clipboard.
+If you have the October 2018 Update’s new Clipboard History feature enabled, you can press Windows+V to view a history of the screenshots you’ve taken, along with any other items you’ve copied to your clipboard.

 You also can make the new screenshot tool appear when you just press the Print Screen key on your keyboard, too.
 To do so, head to Settings > Ease of Access > Keyboard.
 Enable the “Use the Print Screen key to launch screen snipping” option.

-This convenient shortcut is off by default, but you can always press Windows+Shift+S to launch this tool on any Windows 10 PC after the Redstone 5 update rolls out to everyone.
+This convenient shortcut is off by default, but you can always press Windows+Shift+S to launch this tool on any Windows 10 PC after the October 2018 Update rolls out to everyone.

-How to Use the New Screen Sketch Tool
+How to Use the New Snip & Sketch Tool

 You’ll see a notification appear when you take a screenshot with the clipping tool.
 This notification is also available in the Action Center.
-To open the screenshot you just took in the Screen Sketch application, click the notification.
+To open the screenshot you just took in the Snip & Sketch application, originally named Screen Sketch, click the notification.

-You can also open the Screen Sketch tool from your Start menu, where it appears as a normal application in your list of installed apps.
+You can also open the Snip & Sketch tool from your Start menu, where it appears as a normal application in your list of installed apps.

 You can take more screenshots from here by clicking the “New Snipping” icon at the left side of the toolbar, or you can click the “Open File” option to open any image file.
 When you’re done, you can use the “Save As” button to save your image as a file, the “Copy” button to copy it back to your clipboard for easy pasting, or the “Share” button to send it to another app.

-And, because this application supports Sets tabs, you can work with multiple screenshots in the same window, with each having its own separate tab.
+And, because this application supports Sets tabs, you could work with multiple screenshots in the same window, with each having its own separate tab.
+Unfortunately, those tabs have been delayed and they didn’t make it into the final October 2018 Update.